scott-volteo/KillerPortals/guidebook.md

 ## 2.1 - Vegetarians Don't Eat Meat - Use User Criteria to filter their Menu

-One of the things we noticed in our usability test was that guests with certain food allergies, had a hard time finding menu items that met their dietary needs.
+One of the things we noticed in our usability study was that guests with certain food allergies, had a hard time finding menu items that met their dietary needs.
 Let’s use User Criteria to filter what these guests see.

 1. Open the User Profile for *FIRST LAST* and review the Groups they belong to.
 One of their groups should be **Vegetarians**
 1. Now, navigate to **Maintain Items** and identify all the meat-based "menu" items